Navigating the Federal Insurance

 Marketplace for 2017

 The Affordable Care Act (ACA) requires that you have a 'creditable' health plan at least 10 months out of the year to avoid the tax penalty.
-Now that Open Enrollment has ended you can only add new coverage if you have had a special cirumstance such as loss of Oregon Health Plan, Group Coverage ending, marriage change, or a move to a new area.
+This next Open Enrollment period will be shortened to just 6 weeks to set up coverage for 2018.
+I'll be here to help.

-Before you jump in I encourage you to begin by just browsing plans and potential tax credits prior.
+Before you jump in I encourage you to begin by just browsing plans and potential tax credits.
 The Marketplace has a link to do this at https://www.healthcare.gov/see-plans/ So why is this important?

 Sometimes just $1000 different in income can be the difference between a large tax credit and no tax credit.
-Ask me personally about this.
+Ask me personally about your situation.

 Broker support comes with no cost to you

 I am only compensated (at no cost to you) by the insurance carriers when you enroll and list me as your agent.
 This is much appreciated.
 If you are doing the application on your own, near the beginning of the application it asks in small print "Is someone helping you complete this application?"
 In this box I appreciate your adding Dan Neils, agent/broker, and my National Producer number of 757811.
 If you forget and want me as your agent, you can later request this via a 'Broker or Record' request to the carrier.

 Start your SPECIAL ENROLLMENT APPLICATION for 2017 coverage.